xorepseto/SC-Project-Ambient-Piano-for-Exams/How i made the project.md

 Also, i want to thank Sound Engraver, her videos are a nice experience and very useful.

+Ιn the project I used more than one class,
+I created variables, chords, Various synth sounds,
+I made different rhythmic patterns and melodies

-My project is not something "wow", but I enjoy it, I'm happy about what I did, because my programming knowledge is small at the moment.
+My project is not something "wow", but I enjoy it, I'm happy about what I did, my programming knowledge is small at the moment.

 The world of Supercollider is huge and deep, I have so much more to learn.